hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ##Wabash College Trippet Hall
 410 W Wabash Ave, Crawfordsville, IN 47933.
 (765) 361-6490

+- All-group meetings will be in Trippet 123.
+- Workshops will be in Hays 104 and Hays 003
-Note: All meals will be served in the Trippet Hall Dining Room
+- Meals will be served in the Trippet Hall Dining Room

 #FRIDAY April 22
 ##Lunch (Trippet Hall Dining Room)